Fall and Spring Semesters

 - Financial Information

 WebAdvisor is available for general use to view the Schedule of Course Offerings.
 “Search for Courses” is not restricted by User ID and password and is accessible to all users.
-Monmouth University provides a menu selection accessible from WebAdvisor for students that allows currently enrolled students to electronically submit academic requests to the department and to the Office of the Registrar.
+Currently enrolled students can submit academic requests to departments and to the Office of the Registrar through e-FORMS.
+WebAdvisor functions are being transitioned to Colleague Self-Service.
+If you are unable to locate the option you are looking for, please check Colleague Self-Service or the myMU portal.

 Withdraw from the University